gavin-robey/CarRentalService/README.md

 All code pertaining to this project is stored in the "CarRentalService" directory with exception to this README file, the .gitignore file, and "manage.py".

-All documentation including the Project plan, Use Case Diagrams, and Requirements Definition will be stored in the "docs" folder.
+All documentation including the Project plan, Use Case Diagrams, Activity diagrams, Class diagrams, Prototypes, and Requirements Definition are stored in the "docs" folder.

 ## Version-control procedures